thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 network 10.0.1.0 0.0.0.255 area 0
 network 1.1.1.0 0.0.0.255 area 0
 ```
-- Because we will run iBGP on top in this lab, we can consider this OSPF domain to be our 'underlay' and the iBGP 'overlay'.
-However, in a small enterprise with only a single default gateway to the WAN, OSPF is just considered the routing protocol - NOT an underlay, because nothing is sitting on top of it making the policy and next-hop decisions.
+- Because iBGP runs on top in this lab, the OSPF domain can be viewed as the underlay, with iBGP acting as the overlay.
+In a small enterprise with a single WAN gateway, however, OSPF is simply the routing protocol—not an underlay—since no higher-layer protocol is influencing policy or next-hop decisions.

 We can see both loopback addresses and 10.0.0.0/8 subnetted for OSPF routes.

 <img src="images/ospf-underlay-loopbacks.jpg" width="650">

-*While learning more about BGP, I realized iBGP requires full-mesh because iBGP-learned routes are NOT advertised to other iBGP peers.
-This requires the mesh, and while we could add more links for this lab easily, a full mesh in a large iBGP environment doesn't scale well.
-Which is why Route Reflectors are used as a method to bypass this traditional iBGP rule, where RRs are configured to advertise iBGP routes to other client peers*
+*While learning BGP, I found that iBGP requires a full mesh because routes learned from one iBGP peer are not advertised to other iBGP peers.
+Although adding links to achieve this is simple in a lab, a full-mesh design does not scale in larger environments.
+To address this, Route Reflectors are used to relax this requirement by allowing reflected iBGP routes to be advertised to client peers.*

 - I thought R1 and R2 at the edge would be obvious choices to serve as RRs - so that R5 and R6 learn all routes.
 But in practice, I read it's actually better to split the responsibilities of your network devices.